dariober/excelToCsv/README.md

 may want to do is to export the data to Comma-Separated Values ([CSV](https://en.wikipedia.org/wiki/Comma-separated_values)) files.

-`excel2csv` is a command-line exporter of MS Excel files to CSV format.
+`excelToCsv` is a command-line exporter of MS Excel files to CSV format.
 It supports **xlsx** and **xls** Excel files.
 All sheets in each input workbook are exported and concatenated to stdout.
 You can use the first three columns to extract specific spreadsheets.